We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Set the blender to low.
 Stir the mixture, moving in circles.
 Keep the blender immersed to avoid air bubbles.

 - Continue blending and stirring for 10 to 15 minutes, or until the soap has reached trace.
-This is when the oils and lye solution have emulsified and look like pudding.
+This is when the oils and lye solution have thickened and look like pudding.

-- Cover the slow cooker, and cook on low for 50 minutes.
+- Cover the slow cooker.
+Cook on low for 50 minutes.
 If the mixture bubbles, stir it gently.

 - Turn off the slow cooker.
 Let cool until the mixture drops below 180°F (82°C).
 Add essential oils and colorants, if using.
 Mix well.